zaber04/ip-address-manager/RUN_DOCKER.md

     "ip_handler_host" : "<http://127.0.0.1:8002>",
     "authentication_host" : "<http://127.0.0.1:8001>"

     Initially we will hit `login` endpoint to get `accessToken` which we will set to `{{JWT_TOKEN}}` in postman environment and then test other endpoints.
-For development purpose, using a `masterToken` is a typical choice, however, in this project we didn't add that support.
+For development purpose, using a `masterToken` is a typical choice, however, in this project I didn't add that support.

 5. I have updated my host file and added three entries 127.0.0.1   authentication.localhost
     127.0.0.1   ip-handler.localhost
     127.0.0.1   gateway.localhost

    After this, when I tried to access the docker APIs through POSTMAN, got a huge shock.
 Apache is blocking all my requests!
 After some hours of google search with a migrain pain, I was able to setup and improve apache, reverse proxy, htaccess with improved docker setup.
 It was an inredible journey.
-And then docker was causing in-container-request forward blocking issue as well.
+And then docker was causing `in-container-request forward` blocking issue as well.
 Finally all the APIs work in docker.

    Please test in postman after importing the json file.

 6. After testing & verifying the API responses, let's visit frontend.
 Visit <http://localhost:4200> for our angular front end.
 I haven't been doing much front end work recently and mostly out of touch with recent best practices for angular.
 Created a simple ui with help from chat gpt.
 So, the quality is nothing to be happy about.

 > You might need to wait like a minute to use the angular ui after docker builds.
+Angular takes several minutes to be ready.

 Let's login using the credentials
     > Email: <admin.user@ip-manager.com>